CybersecurityHow to Start a Cybersecurity Career from Scratch in 2026

 The good news: you don't need a university degree to start — you can build a successful career through self-learning and professional certifications.

 You might wonder why there's such a huge salary gap between junior and senior levels.
 The reason is simple — cybersecurity is a field where experience compounds in irreplaceable ways.
 Every incident you handle, every vulnerability you discover, adds knowledge that books alone can't teach.
-Companies know this well, which is why they pay premium salaries to attract professionals with hands-on experience.

 Core Technical Skills